 Philip Parker has always been passionate about history.
-A former diplomat and publisher, his first book The Empire Stops Here took him on an epic journey around the frontier provinces of the Roman empire, visiting sites from Hadrian’s Wall to the desert outpost at Lambaesis in Algeria.
-His critically acclaimed new book, The Northmen’s Fury, is a lively and penetrating reassessment of a people who terrorized Europe for three centuries, but brought with them a rich and misunderstood culture.
+A former diplomat and publisher, his first book, the Sunday Times best-seller The Empire Stops Here. took him on an epic journey around the frontier provinces of the Roman empire, visiting sites from Hadrian’s Wall to the desert outpost at Lambaesis in Algeria.
+His critically acclaimed book, The Northmen’s Fury, is a lively and penetrating reassessment of a people who terrorized Europe for three centuries, but brought with them a rich and misunderstood culture.
+Always a lover of maps, his History of Britain in Maps looks at the wealth of mapping material from British history, from the 1st to the 21st century and uses them as a starting point to tell some of the more remarkable and unusual tales from the nations’ history.
+His latest book, Small Island, is a ground-breaking look at the emergence of Britain’s national identity through twelve maps which tells the story of how the nation we know came into being.

 Philip Parker was born in Liverpool in 1965.
 He studied history at Trinity Hall, Cambridge and International Relations at the Johns Hopkins School of Advanced International Studies, Bologna, Italy before working in the British Diplomatic Service.
 He has a particular interest in ancient and medieval political and military systems.
-He is the author of The Northmen’s Fury: A History of the Viking World (2014), The Empire Stops Here: A Journey Around the Frontiers of the Roman World (2009) and the DK Eyewitness Companion Guide to World History (2010).
+He is the author of Small Island: : 12 Maps that Explain the History of Britain (2022), History of War in Maps (2022), History of World Trade in Maps (2020), A History of Britain in Maps (2016), The British Library Magnificent Maps Puzzle Books (2019), The A-Z History of London (2019), Revolution: Uprisings that Shaped the 20th Century (2017), The Northmen’s Fury: A History of the Viking World (2014), The Empire Stops Here: A Journey Around the Frontiers of the Roman World (2009) and the DK Eyewitness Companion Guide to World History (2010).

-He was the General Editor of Anova’s Great Trade Routes (2010) , winner of a Certificate of Merit for the Mountbatten Maritime Award in the Martime Media Awards 2013.
-He has contributed chapters to a wide range of illustrated history titles, including to DK’s Battle (2006), Explorers (2010), History of Britain and Ireland (2011) and History Year by Year (2012).
+He was the General Editor of Anova’s Great Trade Routes (2010) , winner of a Certificate of Merit for the Mountbatten Maritime Award in the Maritime Media Awards 2013.
+He has contributed chapters to a wide range of illustrated history titles, including to DK’s Battle (2006), Explorers (2010), History of Britain and Ireland (2011), History Year by Year (2012), A History of the World in 1000 Objects (2014) and, A History of Magic, Witchcraft and the Occult (2020).
 As a publisher he ran the Times books list, including works on Ancient Civilizations and The Times History of the World.
 He provides historical and editorial consultancy services to a wide range of publishers.

 He has travelled widely in Europe, North and South America, North Africa, Asia and Australia.
 He lives in London with his partner and daughter.